On & Off Campus

 Gousse, a senior at Lewiston High School, will use his $500 scholarship to help defray the cost of tuition at Wyoming Technical Institute, where he will study business and automobile body repair and custom painting.
 Kathy Arsenault, Gousse’s mother, is secretary to the dean of admissions at Bates.

 Houston, a senior geology major at the University of Maine, will use his $500 scholarship to help finance a three-week geology field trip to the Himalayan mountains.
-He is the son of Joan Houston, a secretary in the physical plant department.
+He is the son of Joan Houston, a secretary in the Facility Services department.

 The scholarship endowment was established through the traditional Senior Gift.
 In announcing the gift last year, Senior Gift chair Stuart Abelson ’97 said the fund is an expression of gratitude.
 “We are very pleased to honor those who befriended us and contributed so positively to our Bates experience.
 We hope that this fund reminds everyone who works, learns, and teaches here that what is most important about Bates College is Bates people.”